inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Stupidity, like virtue, is its own reward.
 Corresponnce Corollary:
-	An experiment may be consired a success if no more than h your data must be discard to obtain corresponnce with your theory.
+	An experiment may be consired a success if no more than h r data must be discard to obtain corresponnce with r theory.
 The meek don't want it.
 Never try to explain comters to a layman.
 It's easier to explain sex to a virgin.